COVID-19 update – DET/DH Guidelines For Schools

-Students who present with any COVID symptoms are to be sent immediately to senior reception and isolated in COVID-19 first aid room.
+Students who present with any COVID symptoms will be sent immediately to senior reception and isolated in the COVID-19 first aid room.
+Parents/carers will be required to collect them from school.

 If you suspect you may have coronavirus (COVID-19), or have any general enquiries regarding the pandemic, call the dedicated coronavirus hotline on 1800 675 398.
 Please keep Triple Zero (000) for emergencies only.
-DHHS Link
+Click here for the DHHS Link

 St John’s College is committed to supporting the health, safety and wellbeing of everyone in our community.

-- Safety protocols for 2021 are in line with Victorian State Government advice.
+- Safety protocols are in line with Victorian State Government advice.

-- All members of the community MUST practice safe hygiene: cover your face when you cough or sneeze, stay home if unwell, wash your hands and physically distance.
+- Everyone must practice safe hygiene: cover your face when coughing or sneezing, stay home if unwell, wash hands and physically distance.

 In the event of a sudden lockdown: online learning arrangements